Dylan Thomas, President and Chief Operating Officer

-London Air Services Fixed Wing and Rotary divisions have been managed by Dylan Thomas since 2013.
+Prior to his promotion to President, Dylan Thomas managed London Air Services Fixed Wing and Rotary divisions as Operations Manager.
 Dylan joined LAS in 2005 as the Chief Pilot – Helicopter to introduce the AW139 into the LAS fleet and Canada.
-Dylan is the most experienced AW139 pilot in Canada and acts as a Transport Canada Check Pilot, IFR Pilot Examiner, AW139 Instructor and Agusta Westland Demonstration Pilot.
+He is the most experienced AW139 pilot in Canada and acts as a Transport Canada Check Pilot, IFR Pilot Examiner, AW139 Instructor and Agusta Westland Demonstration Pilot.

 Dylan began his flying career in the Canadian Air Force in 1991.
 In the Air Force he gained a broad experience in VFR and IFR flying.
 Capt.
-Thomas was selected to fly for the elite Special Operations Flight in support of JTF-2 (Canadian equivalent to US Navy SEALs or UK SAS), as was promoted to Flight Operations Officer.
-His experiences include VVIP missions, NVG operations, and a variety of classified counter-terrorism missions.
+Thomas was selected to fly for the elite Special Operations Flight in support of JTF-2 (Canadian equivalent to US Navy SEALs or UK SAS), and was promoted to Flight Operations Officer of the unit.
+While in this position he was responsible for the deployment and operations of the Flight on a wide variety of classified counter-terrorism missions.